Art directors are responsible for the visual style of magazines, newspapers, product packaging, and movie and television productions.

 Fashion designers create clothing, accessories, and footwear.
 Read more

 Graphic designers create visual concepts, using computer software or by hand, to communicate ideas that inspire, inform, and captivate consumers.
 Read more

 Multimedia Artists and Animators

-For more information about art directors in advertising, public relations, or publishing, visit:
+For ADs in advertising, public relations, or publishing, visit:

-For more information about art directors in film and television, visit:
+For more information about ADs in film and television, visit:

-Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Art Directors,
+Information about this career is from the Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Art Directors.